When is interest paid on my ISA?

 The terms of the account should spell out the interest payment rules and how they apply.

-Will I get paid my bonus at the same time as the interest?
+Will I get paid my bonus paid at the same time as the interest?

 Different kinds of bonuses can be paid on ISAs and it will depend on the ISA whether it is paid alongside the interest.